-American actor Lee Marvin once said, “As soon as people see my face on a movie screen, they knew two things: first, I’m not going to get the girl, and second, I’ll get a cheap funeral before the picture is over.”1
+Actor Lee Marvin once said, “As soon as people see my face on a movie screen, they [know] two things: first, I’m not going to get the girl, and second, I’ll get a cheap funeral before the picture is over.”1

 Most people don’t spend too much time thinking about their own funeral, and yet many of us have a vision about our memorial service or the handling of our remains.
 A letter of instructions can help you accomplish that goal.

 A letter of instructions is not a legal document; it’s a letter written by you that provides additional and more personal information regarding your estate.
 It can be addressed to whomever you choose, but typically letters of instructions are directed to the executor, family members, or beneficiaries.

 Think of a letter of instructions as a “cheat sheet” to your estate.
 Here are a few ideas and concepts that may be included:

 - The location of important legal documents, such as your will, insurance policies, titles to automobiles, deeds to property, etc.

 - A list of financial assets, including savings and checking accounts, stocks, bonds, and retirement accounts.
 Be sure to include account numbers, PINs, and passwords where applicable.

 - A list of pensions or profit-sharing plans, including the location of their

 - The location of your latest tax return and Social Security statements.

 - The location of any safe deposit boxes and their keys.